 Divided We Fall

 In the aftermath of Sept.
 11th, a college student journeys across America with a camera and captures stories of hate and healing in the Sikh American community.
 What begins as a solitary journey to document untold stories became an award-winning documentary film that inspired a movement for brave new dialogue about race and religion in America.
-Considered the definitive film on the Sikh experience since 9/11, the film is a powerful educational team for all audiences.
+Considered the definitive film on the Sikh American experience since 9/11, the film is a powerful educational team for all audiences.
+The film is now available for free online here.
 DVDs can be purchased here.
-For information on purchasing educational screening rights, please contact Emily Baxter at email@example.com.
+For information on purchasing educational screening rights, please contact Annette Luba-Lucas at email@example.com.
+Watch the Film.

 When Immigration and Customs Enforcement agents raided a 7-Eleven in Baltimore, they arrested dozens of bystanders on the grounds of alleged immigration violations.
 “Alienation” follows the story of two families swept up in the 2007 raid and examines current controversies in immigration law and policy in the United States.
 Watch the Film

 The law permits police officers to stop and frisk people based on “reasonable suspicion.”
 Do “Stop and Frisk” police practices cause racial profiling, or deter crime?
 “Stigma” explores the dynamic between the community and the police through the eyes of three people who grew up on the streets of New York City.
 Watch the Film

 Portait of a Supermax Prison depicts Connecticut’s sole supermax prison, where many inmates are held in solitary confinement for months and even years at a time.
 Hard-hitting interviews with a range of experts and administrators are interwoven with the powerful stories of those who spend their days within the walls of Northern: inmates and correctional officers.
 Watch the Film